Victor Deniran

 Victor Deniran (born 27 May 1990) is a Nigerian footballer who plays as a defender.

 Career

-Deniran started his career in Nigerian First Bank F.C.
-In winter 2008, Deniran went on a trial period with Slavia Sofia in Bulgaria and six months later signed first professional contract with the club.
+Deniran started his career at Nigerian First Bank F.C.
+In the winter of 2008, Deniran went on a trial period with Slavia Sofia in Bulgaria and six months later signed his first professional contract with the club.
 He was given the No.14 shirt.
-He made his official debut in Bulgarian first division in a match against Litex Lovech on 9 August 2008.
+He made his official debut in the Bulgarian first division in a match against Litex Lovech on 9 August 2008.
 Victor played for 90 minutes.
 The result of the match was a 0–3 loss for Slavia.

 Personal life

 His brother Ortega Deniran plays for Edinburgh City F.C. as a forward.